 What Is Ripple?

-Ripple is comprised of two separate components: XRP and RippleNet.
-XRP is considered a cryptocurrency, whilst RippleNet is a payment network designed for enterprise.
-It was built to allow banks and other institutions to transfer money and assets across borders more quickly and with lower transaction fees.
+The network itself was built to allow banks and other institutions to transfer money and assets across borders more quickly and with lower transaction fees.

 History of Ripple